-This page features short online courses that might be of interest to you and your networks.
+This page features short online courses that might be of interest to you and your networks – also, some courses that combine online with place-based learning.
+Many are free, others relatively low cost.
 If you know of courses that are open to anyone with an interest in environmental or climate change or the Anthropocene, use the Contact Form to let us know.

 This free online FutureLearn course from the Met Office, Exeter University and the Royal Meteorological Society looks at the basic processes behind the weather.
-You can register now for a 11th September start, and the course last 4 weeks.
+It started on 11th September but is still available to join during its 4 week run.

 “Ever wondered what the difference between a hurricane, cyclone and typhoon is?
 Or what a ‘front’ is?
 Or asked how weather warnings are issued?
 Maybe you’ve even spoken about the weather today.
 The weather is one of the most popular topics of conversation, yet not many of us actually know how it works.
 On this course you’ll explore all things weather, learning about the basic processes that result in the weather that we experience and how the weather affects people like photographers, gardeners and walkers: the large-scale processes that lead to our weather; air masses and their characteristics; how to interpret a weather (synoptic) chart; clouds and what they can indicate; weather and climate for gardeners; weather for photographers; hazardous weather for walkers.”

 There are about a dozen other environment-related FutureLearn courses starting over the next few weeks or months – from Climate Smart Agriculture (starting 28th August); Extinctions Past & Present (4th September); Elements of Renewable Energy; Introduction to Ecosystems; Achieving Sustainable Development (all starting 11th September) to courses on Nuclear Power, a series on Environmental Challenges and even a couple on Moons and In The Night Sky, later in the year.
 They are all free.
 Head over to FutureLearn and browse the Nature & Environment category and others that grab your fancy.